fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 The method creates a new [Guzzle](https://docs.guzzlephp.org/en/stable/) Client, and prepares the request as a `MultipartStream`, as OpenAI requires the request to be an encoded form.
 We set the base url and fetch our temporary file we created earlier (`call_recording.mp3`).
 We can now use `fopen()` to write the file out, and then delete it after the request has been completed.

 All being well, you'll get a transcription array back, which will contain the key `text`, which is sent back for updating the `TicketEntry`.
 Congratulations: we now have a working TTS ticketing system!

+### G﻿et Involved

+We always welcome community involvement.
+Please feel free to join us on [GitHub](https://github.com/Vonage/) and the [Vonage Community Slack](https://developer.nexmo.com/community/slack).
+You can also send us a message on [Twitter](https://twitter.com/VonageDev).

 ### And, Stay Tuned